dhwong/NearBuy/README.md

 After you have bower, run `bower install` in the project directory.

  **Note** the dependencies are installed on Vagrant cleanly if you have any issues.
-Also, feel free to see if your operating system has a more lightweight npm download available [here] (https://github.com/npm/npm).
+Feel free to see if your operating system has a more lightweight npm download available [here] (https://github.com/npm/npm).

 #To run